wolfSSL/wolfssl-examples/android/README.md

 you need to:
 * Install Android Studio, along with Android NDK support

-### Compiling and Running the wolfssljni-ndk-gradle
+### Compiling and Running the wolfssljni-ndk-gradle or wolfcryptjni-ndk-gradle

-After the development environment has been set up, follow these instructions to compile and install the wolfCrypt JNI + wolfSSL bundle on the Emulator:
+After the development environment has been set up, follow these instructions to compile and install either the wolfSSL JNI + wolfSSL bundle, or the wolfCrypt JNI + wolfSSL bundle on the Emulator:

 1) Change directories into the android/wolfssljni-ndk-sample directory